stevenxchung/Angular-D3-Data-Visual-Demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

+Based on Liran Sharir's [Medium example demo](https://lsharir.github.io/angular-d3-graph-example/).
+This app shows how you can use Angular with D3 to visualize data in an interactive way.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.